 Daughter of Wink Davenport, member of U.S. Volleyball team at the 1968 Summer Olympics in Mexico City, Lindsay Davenport is a former World No.1 American professional female tennis champion.
 In 1988 she won U.S Open, 1999 Wimbledon and 2000 Australian Open, which are the three prime Grand Slam singles tournaments.
 In 1996, she also won an Olympic gold medal in singles.
 Lindsay Davenport has earned about US $21 million in prize money, surpassing Steffi Graf in that department.

 One of the game's powerhouse performers, Serena Williams is undoubtedly one of the greatest players of all time, with a career record of 27 grand slam titles, which includes 13 singles and 14 doubles grand slam titles.
-Add to it, two Olympic gold medals and the fact that she is still very much in action, as of 2011!
+Add to it, two Olympic gold medals and the fact that she is still very much in action!

 With 21 grand slam titles, Venus Williams is known for her powerful stroke play, just like her sister Serena.
 She holds the rare distinction of being one of only two active players who have reached the finals of all the four major grand slams.
 Her total title tally rounds up to 43 currently, besides the Olympic gold medal she received in 2000.

 A former world No.1 and the current no.4, Maria Sharapova is one of the topmost paid athletes in the world, with 24 WTA titles and 4 ITF titles to her name, which includes three grand slam singles titles, including Australian Open, Wimbledon and US Open titles.
 Riddled by injuries, her career didn't progress as well, as it took off, but now she is making up for the lost time.